WheteThunger/EntityScaleManager/README.md

   - When resizing back to scale `1.0`, the sphere will be removed.
   - Max recommended scale is `7.0`.
 If you go higher, you may notice the colliders aren't as large as the entity.
 - `getscale` -- Prints the scale of the entity you are looking at.

-## Permissions

-- `entityscalemanager.unrestricted` -- Allows unrestricted usage of the `scale` command.
-More restricted rulesets may be implemented in the future.

 ## Configuration